coffeedave/greenpower-racing-datalogger/README.md

 Each of these sesnors is connected to a Raspberry Pi which reads from them frequently and writes the details from each to a file.

+There is also an optional screen, which can be used to show the driver live information on car performance, or to help understand if the RPi is up and running correctly.

-After the race, the file can be copied to another computer and then analysed
+After the race, the file containing the race data can be copied to another computer and then analysed using any tools the team have at thier disposal such as Excel, charting software etc.

 ## Taking it Further
 Once the basic data logger is built there are lots of ways to extend the project, and the direction is up to the members of the racing team, but some ideas are:

 - Add additional sensors for other areas of the car
 - Be able to connect remotely to the data logger to get data quickly after a race
-- Make the data logger upload to a server so you can view Real-Time race information
+- Make the data logger upload to a second Rpi server so you can view Real-Time race information
+- Add 3G/4G mobile data to the logger so it is contactable on the far side of the track
+- Use the RPi as a controller for other aspects of the car
 - Get the data logger to output in formats that can be read by professional racing software such as [VBOX Circuit Tools](https://www.vboxmotorsport.co.uk/index.php/en/circuit-tools) (which is free to use)

 # Hardware Needed